zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

 1. Designate a folder on your host to serve as a base folder.

-1. In the base host folder, create subfolders that correspond to all of the `/mnt/liferay` subfolders that the DXP container acts on.
+1. In the base host folder, create subfolders that correspond to all of the `/mnt/liferay` subfolders that the container acts on.
 Please see [DXP Container Lifecycle and API](./dxp-container-lifecycle) for container folder details.

     ```bash
     cd [host folder]